-Apart from being a very good video game, Undertale is about choosing to be a really good person or a certifiable jerk—that was how I described it to a friend looking for my thoughts on the game.
+Besides being a very good video game, Undertale is about choosing to be a really good person or a certifiable jerk—that was how I described it to a friend looking for my take on the game.

-Certainly, there’s a lot more to Undertale than that; the music is superb and it’s bursting with heart and unforgettable characters.
-In addition to all that, we heard from Sammy over the weekend about her experience with Undertale and how it’s changed her perspective on meeting new people.
+Certainly, there’s a lot more to Undertale than that.
+The music is superb and it’s bursting with heart and unforgettable characters.
+In addition to all of that, we heard from Sammy over the weekend about her experience with Undertale and how it has changed her perspective on meeting new people.

 I live in New York City, a place where everyone stares at the ground when they walk the streets and generally carry around a contagious ‘leave me alone’ type attitude.
 Having lived here for the past five years I’ve adopted this stigma.
 I’m quick to judge a book by its cover and often not give people the benefit of the doubt.
 Sure I have a good core group of friends, but I know I’ve lost opportunities to make new ones because of my rush to judgement when meeting new people.
 Undertale changed that, and I’m thankful.